mitchellh/libvirt-rb/README.md

 following: Ruby, FFI, libvirt, virtualization and you want to get involved, now is the best time!

+What is done so far?

+* The FFI function coverage is 100% complete.
+Some structs and enums are missing, however.
+* Basic [unit] test harness in place.
+Test early and often.
+* Nice ruby layer starting, not much done in this area.
+A lot will be done the coming days.

 ## Installation

 This library will be a gem.